Mandatory Hunter Education

 License Responsibilities

-- A license or tag is not transferable and may be used only by the person to whom issued (except for Deer Management Permits).
+- A license or tag is not transferable and may be used only by the person to whom it was issued (except for Deer Management Permits [DMPs]).

-- It is not legal to possess another person’s license while hunting.
+- It is illegal to possess another person's license while hunting.

-- You can legally purchase and possess only one big game or sportsman license per year.
+- You can legally purchase and possess only one hunting license per year.

 - Your license must be carried on your person when hunting or trapping.

-- It is illegal to refuse to show your license on demand to a law enforcement officer or the owner, lessee or person in control of the lands (or their designees) while on their property.
+- It is illegal to refuse to show your license on demand to a law enforcement officer or the land owner, lessee, or person in control of the lands (or their designees) while on their property.

 - Make sure that your license has all the correct information.
 Carefully check it immediately after receipt.
 If you discover an error, have it corrected as soon as possible.